elm-community/js-integration-examples/more/webcomponents/README.md

 Note that if at this point you skipped the earlier requests to have a look at the [interop section of the Elm guide][guide-interop] I'll try to nudge you again to do so... you may feel nudged now.

 So we've looked at [the specs][wc-specs] and the one I've skipped so far is actually the spec that's most relevant to Elm: [Custom Elements][wc-custom-elements].
-Looking at the examples on that page, defining a custom element is easy enough, take their example
+Looking at the examples on that page, defining a custom element is easy enough.

 ```javascript
 class AutonomousButton extends HTMLElement {